-Unless otherwise noted by your program/capstone instructor, Student Teachers are only permitted to miss three days (excused or unexcused) during the student teaching experience.
-In the event of unexpected absences, more than three, the teacher candidate must inform their university supervisor and schedule additional days to complete required days.
+Student Teachers are only permitted to miss three days (excused or unexcused) during the student teaching experience.
+In the event of unexpected absences, in excess of three, the teacher candidate must inform their university supervisor and schedule additional days to complete required days.